ankurk91/vue-bootstrap-datetimepicker/README.md

     - Component will watch for changes and apply them
     - You are suggested to modify config via [Vue.set](https://vuejs.org/v2/api/#Vue-set)
 * Emits all possible events
-* Works with [vee-validate](https://github.com/logaretm/vee-validate) validation library
+* Works with [vee-validate](https://github.com/logaretm/vee-validate) and other validation library

 ## Requirements
 * Bootstrap ^4 (only css)